apache/spark/docs/running-on-yarn.md

 spark.security.credentials.hbase.enabled  false
 ```

-The configuration option `spark.yarn.access.hadoopFileSystems` must be unset.
+The configuration option `spark.kerberos.access.hadoopFileSystems` must be unset.

 # Using the Spark History Server to replace the Spark Web UI